Plantar Fasciitis – Pain In The Heel!

 What are some of the treatment options?

-Several conservative treatment options are available for patients with plantar fasciitis and includes the following:
+Several conservative treatment options are available for patients with plantar fasciitis and include the following:

 - Rest: Reduce the activities that cause you pain.
 Minimise walking or running on hard surfaces.